ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

     iperf Done.

-Repeating the measurement after locking down CPU cores to 600 MHz (`echo 600000 > /sys/devices/system/cpu/cpufreq/policy0/scaling_max_freq`) ends up with 328 Mbits/sec incoming (maxing out one CPU core fully) and 305 Mbits/sec outgoing.
-I did not manage to move USB interrupts away from `cpu0` so if you plan on running the Zero 2 with GbE you might want to look into `cgroups` and/or `taskset` to move your application processes to `cpu1`-`cpu3` to not interfere with IRQ processing on the first ARM core.
+Repeating the measurement after locking down CPU cores to 600 MHz (`echo 600000 > /sys/devices/system/cpu/cpufreq/policy0/scaling_max_freq`) ends up with 328 Mbits/sec incoming (maxing out one CPU core) and 305 Mbits/sec outgoing (CPU utilization less than 15%).
+I did not manage to move USB interrupts away from `cpu0` so if you plan on running the Zero 2 with GbE you might want to look into `cgroups` and/or `taskset` moving your application processes to `cpu1`-`cpu3` to not interfere with IRQ processing on the first ARM core.